CDLUC3/mrt-doc/design/content-ingest-2024/README.md

 Consider a 2TB workspace, separate from the shared ZFS to upload incoming content to.

-File system should be mounted to the ingest servers.
+File system should be mounted to the PROD and STAGE ingest servers as well as DEV servers for manifest creation.

-Merritt manifests will pull content with file:// URLs.
+Merritt manifests will pull content with `file://` URLs.

+Possibly want to back up until content goes away.

+## Compute Environment

+Activities
+- Run zips
+- Run checksums
+- Generate manfiests

+Options
+- re-use the batch servers (may need to evaluate instance type)
+- provision a special batch server on demand
+  - get IAS' opinion
+  - ideally Eric could run a command to provision on-demand
+  - IAS requests would be needed to re-size
+  - Example: up for 6 weeks, then down for 6 weeks
+- minimal scratch space
+  - scripts and tools should persist in source code manifest

 ## Cloud Storage